-By law, owners of cattle, pigs, sheep, goat, alpacas, llamas and deer are required to have a PIC for the properties on which their animals reside.
-Owners of more than 100 poultry are also required to obtain a PIC for their property.
+By law, owners of cattle, pigs, sheep, goat, alpacas, llamas, deer and camels are required to have a PIC for the properties on which their animals reside.
+Owners of more than 50 poultry or 10 emus or ostriches are also required to obtain a PIC for their property.

 Property Identification Codes – Why?

 Property identification is required in order to trace animals for disease control purposes.
 In the event of an emergency poultry disease being detected, it is critical to identify properties in the surrounding area with more than 50 poultry.

 This enables the disease to be isolated and managed rapidly, as well as providing a means of contacting poultry owners to keep them well informed about the situation.

 There is no cost to apply for or update a PIC.

 To apply for a PIC you have three options: